agrbin/v8boinc-remote/README.md

   **-H, --hold**
     With every run of tests, build version of your application is increased.
-    This causes `.v8boinc/bundles` to pile up with earlier snapshots of your application which can consume a disk space.
+    This causes `.v8boinc/bundles` to pile up with earlier snapshots of your application which can consume disk space.
 This flag causes version to hold still.
     Versions are written in `app.json`.